tsamaya/opencage-esrijs/TUTORIAL.md

 });
 ```

-Update the search widget disabling the Esri's world geocoder:
+Update the search widget, disabling the Esri's World Geocoder:

 ```javascript
 var searchWidget = new Search({